 In the movie, 500 Days of Summer, costume color was used to depict each of the two key characters.
 The opening scene establishes the color pattern for each of the character, brown for Tom and blue for Summer.
 The color continuously shifts as the film progresses.
 When Summer enters Tom’s world the color changes to brown.

 A great movie is one in which all the production elements come together to do a good job, this includes costuming.

-If you like Costume Design: The Hidden Art Form of Cinema,
+If you liked Costume Design: The Hidden Art Form of Cinema, then you’ll love:

 I welcome thoughts and remarks on ANY of the content above in the comments section below…

 Stuff You Need in Your Life:

 IFHTV: Indie Film Hustle TV

 Book: Rise of the Filmtrepreneur®: How to Turn Your Indie Film into a Moneymaking Business

 Book: Shooting for the Mob (Based on the Incredible True Filmmaking Story)